mhausenblas/ref.otel.help/how-to/logs-collection/README.md

 there is still early days so things might need some updating.

-We will show the evolution from using print statements for logging (Baby Grogu level) to logging to a file along with the OTel collector (Expert Grogu level) to using the OTel logs bridge API to directly ingest OTLP (Yoda level).
+We will show the evolution from using print statements for logging (_Baby Grogu_ level) to logging to a file along with the OTel collector (_Expert Grogu_ level) to using the OTel logs bridge API to directly ingest OTLP (_Yoda_ level) into the collector.

+If you want to follow along, you need Docker installed and first off, go ahead and `git clone https://github.com/mhausenblas/ref.otel.help.git`.

 ## Baby Grogu level

-We start our journey with Baby Grogu, a alias to protect the innocent ;) They are a junior developer who is somewhat familar with Python, however, doesn't know or care about telemetry, more precisely, about logging.
+We start our journey with Baby Grogu, an alias to protect the innocent ;) They are a junior developer who is somewhat familar with Python, however, doesn't know or care about telemetry, more precisely, about logging.
 So, Baby Grogu one day is asked to write a "Practice The Telemetry" piece of code